michhar/ms-pythonbot/README.md

 #### Test locally in emulator

 1. Open up the BF Emulator (usually called `botframework-emulator` on your system)
-* Click on the "Enter your endpoint URL" and select or type in `http://localhost:3978/api/messages`
+1. Click on the "Enter your endpoint URL" and select or type in `http://localhost:3978/api/messages`
-* Leave the "Microsoft App ID" and "Microsoft App Password" blank
+2. Leave the "Microsoft App ID" and "Microsoft App Password" blank unless you have these and have ngrok set up
-* Click "CONNECT"
+3. Click "CONNECT"

 You should see in the Log window a "conversationUpdate" appear twice with no errors.
 If there's an error ensure you have the `runserver.py` script going.